-- Students already beyond the required language needed to fulfill the Global Engagement Requirement must document their language proficiency by taking a placement assessment or equivalent as determined by the ARHU foreign language placement policy. - 2.
-Students taking a foreign language class at the University of Maryland will need to take a foreign language placement assessment.
+- Students already beyond the required language needed to fulfill the Global Engagement Requirement must document their language proficiency by taking the world language placement or equivalent as determined by the ARHU world language placement policy. - Students taking a world language class at the University of Maryland will need to take the world language placement.
 Please see an ARHU advisor for details. - 3.
-Students seeking exemption from the Global Engagement Requirement must take the foreign language placement assessment in an on-campus proctored environment.
-Please see an ARHU advisor or see arhu.umd.edu/academicsforeign-language-placement/proctored-flpa for the proctored exam schedule.
+Students seeking exemption from the Global Engagement Requirement must take the world language placement in an on-campus proctored environment.
+Please see an ARHU advisor or see arhu. umd.edu/academics/world-languageplacement/proctored-wlp for the proctored placement schedule.

-For more information, please see an advisor in the ARHU Office of Student Affairs and Career Engagement, call 301-405-2108, or visit arhu.umd.edu/academics/advising/global-engagement.
+For more information, please see an advisor in the ARHU Office of Student Affairs and Career Engagement, call 301-405-2108, or visit arhu.umd.edu/academics/advising/ global-engagement.